AHEA2201 Aboriginal Health and Wellbeing

 - Contact hours

-- a combination of seminars, tutorials and visits to organisations
+- a combination of seminars, Practical Classes and visits to organisations

 Carson, B. et al. eds Social Determinants of Indigenous Health: Allen & Unwin 2007